BSMamba: Brightness and Semantic Modeling for Long-Range Interaction in Low-Light Image Enhancement: Method

 \subsection{Semantic Mamba}

 While addressing brightness consistency is crucial for LLIE tasks, maintaining semantic coherence between object instances is equally essential to ensure perceptually natural results.
 To accomplish this, we propose the Semantic Mamba module, as shown in Fig.\ref{fig:BSMamba}, which leverages instance segmentation information to guide token interactions based on semantic relationships.
 Similar to Brightness Mamba, Semantic Mamba incorporates the SHS mechanism within a state-space block structure.
-As shown in Fig.~\ref{fig:smamba}, the Semantic Hierarchy Scanning (SHS) mechanism consists of two key steps: (1) semantic mapping using Mask R-CNN~\cite{he2017mask}, and (2) semantic hierarchy sorting.
+As shown in Fig.~\ref{fig:smamba}, the Semantic Hierarchy Scanning (SHS) mechanism consists of two key steps: 1) semantic mapping using Mask R-CNN~\cite{he2017mask}, and 2) semantic hierarchy sorting.

 \textbf{Step 1: Semantic Mapping.} To effectively capture semantic information from low-light images, we utilize a pre-trained Mask R-CNN model to generate instance segmentation masks.
 Unlike traditional scanning patterns that fail to respect semantic boundaries, our approach identifies object instances and assigns attention scores based on their semantic significance: